TrentonBush/turbulence_spectra/README.md

 turbulence_spectra
 ==============================

-Wind Resource Assessments typically treat turbulence as constant over time.
-This analysis seeks to understand how valid that assumption is by examining variation of wind power spectra over time.
-I hypothesized that power spectra changed similarly to wind shear, with strong seasonal/diurnal variation.
+Wind Resource Assessments typically treat turbulence as constant over time, trusting manufacturer power curves to account for turbulence-driven performance variation.
+This analysis explores the validity of the constant turbulence assumption by examining variation of wind power spectra over time.

+I hypothesized that power spectra changed similarly to wind shear, with strong seasonal/diurnal variation driven by the same atmospheric physics.

 The data source is 20hz sonic anemometer data from the National Renewable Energy Lab (NREL) National Wind Technology Center (NWTC) mast M5, located near Denver, CO.

 Project Organization
 ------------